gdscwm/fastapi-workshop-series/workshop-one/README.md

 What happens if you enter 0?
 What if you go to [http://127.0.0.1:8000/course/0](http://127.0.0.1:8000/course/0)?

+# This is where we stopped.
+We'll go over the code below in Workshop Two.

 #### PUT endpoint
 Dana Willner is the best professor ever, and I really want to enroll in her class.
 How can I do that?